yanan926/WanderHub/README.md

      ```

 3. **Set Up MongoDB:**
-   - The database is deployed on MongoDB Atlas, ready for use.
-If needed, install MongoDB manually.
+   - The database is deployed on MongoDB Atlas.
+It should be ready for use.
+However, if the cloud database doesn't work, install MongoDB manually.

 4. **Seed the Database:**
    - Run the seeds file to insert data into the database: